matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 servers are often referred to as PoPs (Points of Presence).
 Two of the most popular CDNs are Cloudflare and Google Cloud Platform.

+### Load Balancers

+**Reverse Proxy**

+- A server that sits between clients and servers and acts on behalf of the servers, typically used for logging, load balancing or caching.

+**Load Balancer**

+- A type of **reverse proxy** that distributes traffic across servers.
+Load balancers can be found in many part of the systems, from the DNS layer all the way to the database layer.

+**Server-Selection Strategy**

+- How a **load balancer** chooses servers when distributing traffic amongst multiple servers.
+Commonly used strategies include round-robin, random selection, performance-based selection (choosing server with the best performance metrics, like the fastest response time or the least amount of traffic), and IP-based routing.

+**Hot Spot**

+- When distributing a workload across a set of servers, that workload might be spread unevenly.
+This can happen if your **sharding key** or **hashing function** are suboptimal, or if your workload is naturally skewed; some servers will receive more traffic than other, thus creating a "hot spot".

+**Nginx**

+- Nginx is very popular webserver that's often used as a **reverse proxy** and **load balancer**.